eqmvii/berlin-zero/prompts.md

 Open only the file part2/chapter17 and no other files in this project

 It is a chapter in a novel, but it is short.
 Please expand it to be around 1,300 words.

+# GPT did it then died in a fire

+Open only the file part2\chapter17\chapter_content.md and no other files in this project

+It is a chapter in a novel, but it is short.
+Please expand it to be around 1,300 words.